 To make the best use of space, exhibitors should work with a global exhibit design company.
 Such an agency has experts that know how to incorporate these types of meeting spaces into their trade show booths.

-Here’s why your booth needs a designated space to chat.
+Here’s why your trade booth design needs to incorporate a designated space to chat.

 Create Private Environments